NCAR/noahmp/drivers/nuopc/docs/source/DriverAndCoupling.rst

 During the `ModelAdvance` phase, the `cap` updates the import state and calls NoahMP driver routine (`drv_run`, which is found in `drivers/nuopc/lnd_comp_driver.F90`) to run the model and updates the export state with the information calculated by model.
 The `drv_run` call mainly read in static information as well as initial conditions when it is first called and interpolate monthly data provided by the static information such as fractional coverage of green vegetation and surface albedo to the date of the simulation.
 Then calculates solar zenith angle based on the time information extracted from `cap` and calls `noahmpdrv_run` subroutine provided by the NoahMP.
 This phase also responsible to write NoahMP model output in tiled format by taking advantage of FMS and ESMF routines.

 .. note::
-   : the restart capability is not implemented yet in the current version of the NoahMP NUOPC `cap`.
+   : the restart capability is only tested with DATM+NOAHMP configuration.

 --------
 Finalize